ggcarvalho/IN1076_Capstone/README.md

         pip install argparse

-- Matplotlib: To display the output.
+- Matplotlib and pylab: To display the output.
 Installation:

         pip install matplotlib

-- Pylab: To format the displayed output.

 - Numpy: Used to store arrays.
 Intallation: